akka/alpakka-kafka/docs/src/main/paradox/consumer.md

 Java
 : @@ snip [snip](/tests/src/test/java/docs/javadsl/ConsumerExampleTest.java) { #atLeastOnce }

 Committing the offset for each message (`withMaxBatch(1)`) as illustrated above is rather slow.
-It is recommended to batch the commits for better throughput, with the trade-off that more messages may be re-delivered in case of failures.
+It is recommended to batch the commits for better throughput, in such cases when upstream fails partial batches are committed thus significantly reducing number of re-deliveries in case of failures.

 ### Committer sink